When Not to Trade Indices

 Holidays

 Don't transact during Holidays.
-This is because the Banks are closed & therefore less participants in the trading market.
-If banks close for a holiday then the volume of transactions carried out is greatly reduced.
+This is because the Banks are closed & therefore less participants in the market.
+If banks close for a holiday then the volume of trade transactions carried out is greatly reduced.
 This can lead to low price volatility.

 Holidays like Christmas & new year traders shouldn't trade on these days & should take time off during the week of Christmas upto new year, date 2 when banks resume their operations.
-An Economic Calendar will include a schedule of bank holidays & traders can keep updated: Example of a Financial Economic Calendar.
+An Economic Calendar will include a schedule of bank holidays and traders can keep updated: Example of a Financial Economic Data Calendar.

 More Topics:

-- Coppock Curve Indices Technical Indicator Analysis
+- Coppock Curve Indices Indicator Analysis

 - How Can I Add Nikkei225 Stock Index in MT4 Software Platform?

-- Stock Index Divergence Forum
+- Index Divergence Forum

 - Can You Trade FTSE MIB 40 in MT5 Platform?

-- Best Combination of Technical Indicators Course
+- Best Combination of Indicators Training Guide

-- SP500 Opening Time & SP500 Closing Time
+- SP500 Open Hours and SP500 Closing Time

-- NASDAQ 100 Strategies
+- NASDAQ 100 Trading Methods